Duet3D/DuetSoftwareFramework/README.md

 ### Return Codes

-This application may return the following codes (derived from `sysexists.h`):
+This application may return the following codes (derived from `sysexits.h`):
 - `0`: Successful termination
 - `64`: Failed to initialize settings (usage error)
 - `69`: Could not connect to Duet (service unavailable)